BackofenLab/IntaRNA/doc/profiling/2026-09-19/README.md

 # IntaRNA profiling baseline: 19 September 2026

+> Historical broad survey.
+The [21 September follow-up](../2026-09-21/README.md) profiles Martin’s requested default mode on current master and includes new ED evidence and output-stability findings.

 This study profiles `refactor-to-c++23` at commit [`1b8377989ba79a0f1b8a450163b71bd8ed7c3e45`](https://github.com/BackofenLab/IntaRNA/commit/1b8377989ba79a0f1b8a450163b71bd8ed7c3e45).
 It provides a measured baseline and proposed follow-up work.
 It does not compare releases or measure the effects of the other open optimization PRs.

 Start with the [two-page briefing](BRIEF.pdf) or the [full report](REPORT.md).
 The report contains all 56 timing results, CPU and heap findings, experimental controls, and limitations.